Creating an awesome SEO content strategy isn’t rocket science — but there is a science behind it.

 It should be unique on every page while offering real value to your readers.
 Quality content should carry your site.
 It’s what makes a great landing page, category template, or blog.
 If nothing else, work on improving your content.

 When you’re creating content, it can be tempting to stuff in keywords to try to make search engine robots happy.
 Resist this temptation.

 Write quality content that your audience will enjoy reading and sharing.
 It is more important to your SEO content strategy that you’re building your authority and adding value to your audience than it is to stress yourself out trying to hit length and keyword goals.

 There’s one kind of content that search engines love: long-form.

-Technical SEO is a broad term, and encompasses everything from site load time (make it fast!
-47% of visitors will leave if a site takes longer than 3 seconds to load), mobile friendliness and duplicate pages.
+Technical SEO is a broad term.
+It encompasses everything from site load time (make it fast!
+47% of visitors will leave if a site takes longer than 3 seconds to load), mobile-friendliness, and duplicate pages.